irj-io/site-builder/src/content/help/the-daily-task-summary/index.md

 description: A quick view of what your day holds.
 author: Justin
 authorEmail: justin@tyto.me
-date: '2021-04-06'
+date: '2025-02-11'
+media:
-banner: ./images/banner.webp
+  src: ./images/banner.webp
-bannerAlt: A screenshot of a daily task summary email, which will adorn your inbox from time to time.
+  alt: A screenshot of a daily task summary email, which will adorn your inbox from time to time.
-bannerStyle: screenshot
+  style: screenshot
 ---

 ## Why did you create this?